Our Staff

 -

 Emily Goldstein is the copy chief at The Texas Tribune.
-Emily previously worked at The Dallas Morning News and the Dallas Observer.
-She received her bachelor's degree from the University of Missouri and her master's degree from the University of North Texas.
+She is based in Austin and previously worked at The Dallas Morning News and the Dallas Observer.
+Emily grew up in Plano and received her bachelor’s degree from the University of Missouri and her master’s degree from the University of North Texas.
+She won a 2018 Barbara Jordan Media Award for print commentary from the Texas Governor’s Committee on People with Disabilities.
 Read Articles by Emily Goldstein

 -